parasraut21/NOTES-Decentralized/README.md

 ﻿# Decentralized Notes

+## Setup Project In Localhost
+- **Simply clone the URL, navigate to the client folder in the terminal (cd client), and launch the website by typing npm start to set up my repository on your localhost**

 ## Project Description

 - This project, developed by Paras Raut, is a simple Ethereum Decentralized Application (DApp) that showcases the power of Ethereum smart contracts and Ethers.js integration.
 The DApp allows users to store and retrieve messages on the Ethereum blockchain, demonstrating the core functionalities of a blockchain-based application.